-A. Flash-to-Pass
+B. Flash-to-Pass

 When the headlight is in the low beam position, push the flash-to-pass switch and the high beam illuminates and stays illuminated until the switch is released.
 When released, this switch defaults back to the low beam position.
-The high beam indicator also illuminates switched back.
-When in high beam position, the high beam indicator on the lower dash illuminates.
+The high beam indicator also illuminates.